kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 This KEP originally included language around considering intent of contributors.
-Because intent is effectively impossible to judge (and because contributions are nearly always made with the best intent), this KEP now specifies that third-party content is limited to what's required for in-tree functionality.
+Because intent is effectively impossible to judge (and because contributions are nearly always made with the best intent), this KEP now specifies that third-party content is limited to what's required for in-project functionality.

 SIG Docs may add its own guidelines for writing and reviewing ambiguous content.